AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_set_up_webhooks.md

 ## Configure callback rules

-To receive the HTTP callbacks, you need to configure rules for the pre- or post-delivery callbacks in Agora Console.
+To receive the HTTP callbacks, you need to configure rules for the pre- or post-sending callbacks in Agora Console.

 1. Log in to Agora Console and find your project on the Project Management page, then click the edit button.
 2. Find **Agora Chat** on the project editing page, and click **Configure**.